hatonthecat/OpenSourceCondo/README.md

 "Approximately 500 guest rooms line the outer walls of this building.
 Room renovation should have been a simple matter of replacing modules when refurbishment was needed; however, it was found that the modules settled and became stuck in place, rendering them irremovable.
 Most of Disney's Polynesian Resort was built this way also."

+The winter probably makes the condos hard to dislodge.
+Some lubrication wouldn't be a bad idea.
+Most rails with shelving use some similar type.
+A dishwasher has a rollable rack.
+Really no reason the weight tolerances can't be simulated before the optimimum preventative sagging limit is determined.

 https://sites.google.com/site/theoriginalepcot/project-vs-reality/the-contemporary-resort

 ![_32eb0e9a-f844-4ff3-9019-b9d35b1098d9](https://github.com/hatonthecat/OpenSourceCondo/assets/76194453/147ff693-184f-4d50-b63f-9e1759be912d)